Looking for a Data Entry Job: What You Need to Know

-Data entry is actually a very broad term that encompasses a number of occupations.
-These include electronic data processors, typists, word processors, transcribers, coders, and clerks.
-And, yes, many of these jobs may be done from a remote location, but data entry jobs from home can be quite different from those done in an office.
+Data entry is actually a broad term that encompasses a number of occupations.
+People who perform data entry include electronic data processors, typists, word processors, transcribers, coders, and clerks.
+While any of these jobs may be done from a remote location, data entry jobs from home can be quite different from those done in an office.

-In essence, data entry means to operate equipment (often a keyboard) to input data, which may be alphabetic, numeric, or symbolic, into a company’s system.
-The data entry operator may be required to verify or edit data as it is entered or this work may be done by another person.
-The data may come from hand-written forms or be audio files.
+In essence, data entry means to operate equipment (often a keyboard) to input alphabetic, numeric, or symbolic data into a company’s system.
+The data entry operator may be required to verify or edit data as it is entered, or another person might do this work.
+The data may come from hand-written forms or audio files.

 How Data Entry Jobs Work

-Specialized data entry positions, like medical transcription or medical coding, require more training and/or certification.
-And even among general transcription jobs, there are many different types of transcription, which may take more experience and speed than the typical data entry job.
+Note: Even among general transcription jobs, there are many different types of transcription; some may take more experience and speed than the typical data entry job.
 These kinds of data entry positions could also require special equipment.

 Data Entry From Home

-Also, many online ads for work-at-home data entry jobs could very well be work-at-home scams.
-Any data entry position that promises high pay is most likely not what it seems and should be avoided.
-For more on scams, see How to Spot a Data Entry Scam.
+Unfortunately, many online ads for work-at-home data entry jobs could very well be work-at-home scams.
+Any data entry position that promises high pay is most likely not what it seems and should be avoided, or at the very least vetted carefully.